-Lying on the beach, taking a sunbath, and enjoying the view of the turquoise sea and the clear blue sky, I lay relaxed as the breeze moves through my lounge while I read a romantic novel.
+Lying on the beach, taking a sunbath, and enjoying the view of the turquoise sea and the clear blue sky, I lay relaxed as the breeze moved through my lounge while I read a romantic novel.

 After an extremely exhausting day, I was yearning for a long nap at night, but having an infant means having no sleep for at least three months or, more specifically, being at the mercy of His or Her Majesty.

 “Oh my God!!
 I’m really tired.
 I’m too young for all these strains.
 Please, little baby, let me sleep for one hour.
-Only one hour!”
+Just one hour!”

 A Long-Awaited Arrival

-For nine months, my husband and I were waiting for the miracle to come true, enjoying the puzzlement of choosing the best name, guessing baby girl or baby boy, and imagining who the baby will look like.
+For nine months, my husband and I were waiting for the miracle to come true, enjoying the puzzlement of choosing the best name, guessing whether the baby would be a girl or a boy, and imagining what the baby would look like.

-We were anxious to see the third family member, but, what an amazing confusion!
+We were anxious to see the third family member, but what amazing confusion!
 Prior to the delivery, millions of feelings were passing through my mind: fear, love, anticipation, worry, and so on.

-I was able to figure out only one statement saying, “Oh!
+I was able to figure out only one statement, saying, “Oh!
 Masha Allah!
 You’ve got a gorgeous baby girl.
 Would you like to see her?”

 “Yes, please!”
 I nodded tiredly.

 At that moment, I felt as if the universe had stopped spinning and the party around me had entirely vanished, and for a blink, I was hugging my baby.

 “Who’re you?
-Are you this one who was kicking up heels inside me?
+Are you this one, who was kicking up heels inside me?
 Oh!
-Thank God, you’re awesome, honey.
+Thank God, you’re awesome, honey.“

 I cuddled my little kitten and nursed her.
 In a jiffy, the issues of bonding were handled, and a knot of fondness and love was magically created.